 Know the disruptive technology running into LeanXcale

-LeanXcale can offer an incredible set of functionalities thanks to a never seen technology, as a result of 20 years of investigation of some of the most brilliant minds in the database field, leading by the former UPM professor Ricardo Jimenez-Peris.
+LeanXcale can offer an incredible set of functionalities thanks to a never seen technology, as a result of 20 years of investigation of some of the most brilliant minds in the database field, led by the former UPM professor Ricardo Jimenez-Peris.

 Download the white paper or keep reading to discover all the features of LeanXcale’s next gen database.